dss99911/kotlin-simple-architecture/README.md

         }

         //or sign-in with digest authentication
-        digest {
+        //digest {
-            //you can set controller to customize to add addtional user information.
+        //    //you can set controller to customize to add addtional user information.
-        }
+        //}

         //use Session